improsec/Get-bADpasswords/README.md

 ## Prerequisites (dependencies)

 #### Microsoft Visual C++ Redistributable Package
-Microsoft Visual C++ Redistributable Package is required by our PSI DLL, which is responsible for parsing the leaked-password binary file and performing comparisons against the list.
+Microsoft Visual C++ Redistributable Package is required by our PSI DLL.
+This DLL is reponsible for parsing the leaked-password binary file and performing comparisons against it.
+The source code for the DLL can be found [here](./Source).

 ##### Step-by-step
 * Go to [Microsoft Latest Supported Visual C++ Download](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)